browserengineering/book/book/scheduling.md

 thread run in parallel, they can disagree about the scroll offset.

 What should we do?
-The best we can do is to use the browser thread's scroll offset until the main thread tells us otherwise, unless that scroll offset is incompatible with the web page (by, say, exceeding the document height).
+The best we can do is to use the browser thread's scroll offset until the main thread tells us otherwise, because the scroll offset is incompatible with the web page (by, say, exceeding the document height).
 To do this, we'll need the browser thread to inform the main thread about the current scroll offset, and then give